A buttery shortbread-like base, juicy blueberry filling & crumbly crumble topping – these Blueberry Crumble Bars are so easy & delicious

-Preheat the oven to 375F degrees.
-Line an 8x8 inch square baking pan with aluminium foil leaving an overhang on each side and grease with butter.
-Set aside.
+- Preheat the oven to 375F degrees.
+Line an 8x8 inch square baking pan with aluminium foil and grease with butter.

-To make the blueberry mixture, in a medium bowl toss together all the ingredients (blueberries, cornstarch, lemon zest, lemon juice & sugar) until the blueberries are covered.
+- In a medium bowl toss together the ingredients for the blueberry layer (blueberries, cornstarch, lemon zest, lemon juice & sugar).
 Set aside.

 Recipe adapted from Smitten Kitchen